JirkaKrivanek/inject/doc/factory.md

 ### Adding module classes

 The module class is added to the factory.
-This defines the basic factory modules.
+This defines the basic factory modules before its instantiations.

-When the factory is instantiated, all added module classes are automatically instantiated too, so every factory instance has the same set of module objects.
+When the factory is instantiated, all added module classes are automatically instantiated too, so every created factory instance has its own and the same set of module objects.

 ```java
 public class Main {